Registration is required for this event. Registration is $20 for

 Plenary session, 9:00–9:45 a.m.

-This roundtable will feature four leading scholars in the field reflecting on developments in digital history in the preceding year.
-Participants TBA.
+This roundtable features three scholars in the field reflecting on developments in digital history in the preceding year, with commentary and discussion from conference attendees.
+Participants:

 Paper session 1, 10:00–11:00 a.m.